-Everything about Jean Louis Chave, Hermitage, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Jean Louis Chave, Hermitage, with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine JL Chave History, Overview

 The label today reads Domaine JL Chave.
 But the story of this Rhone producer doesn’t start here.
 It goes a long way back.
 In fact, the Chave family is one of the oldest names in the world of wine.
 They have been producing one of the world’s greatest wines since 1481!

 The label bears an inscription commemorating this achievement, “Vignerons de Père en Fils depuis 1481”, which is translated to, Vine growers from father to son since 1481!
 The Chave family began cultivating vineyards and making wine in what we now know as the St. Joseph appellation.

 The Chave family began buying land on the Hill of Hermitage in 1865.
 The land and family business of making great Rhone wine continues to be passed from generation to generation.
 The Chave family made the move to Hermitage following the attack of phylloxera that struck most of Europe’s vineyards in the late 19th century.

 The Chave family began producing wine in Mauves when they entered the wine business.
 In fact, this is where the Chave continues to produce Hermitage wine today.
 Chave began bottling and selling their own wine in the late 1800s, which was quite forward thinking in those days, when most wines were bottled and sold by negociants.
 If you’re able to visit their cellars, the oldest bottle they own is from 1903.